fr33bug/PWN/kernel-pwn-notes.md

 - The kernel symbol table ksymtab, starts at _text+0xf85198 is unaffected

 # Exploitation techniques
-ret2usr - If SMEP is not enabled, we can hijack the return address to userspace shellcode.
+- ret2usr - If SMEP is not enabled, we can hijack the return address to userspace shellcode.

+Should call **swapgs**  and restore userspace registers, including IP,CS,RFLAGS,RSP,SS, and then call **iretq**